Quantum dual-path interferometry scheme for axion dark matter searches

 \section{Abstract}

-We propose a dual-path interferometry amplification configuration in the cavity axion dark matter searches.
-We show quantum-mechanically that, in a low temperature cavity permeated by a magnetic field, the single axion-photon conversion rate is enhanced by the cavity quality factor $Q$, and quantitatively larger than the classical result by a factor $\pi/2$.
-Under modern cryogenic conditions, thermal photons in the cavity are negligible, thus the axion cavity can be considered as a quantum device emitting single-photons with temporal separations.
-This differs from the classical picture in which axions transition in batches and the converted energy accumulates in the electromagnetic field inside the cavity.
-It reveals a possibility for the axion cavity experiment to handle the signal sensitivity at the quantum level, e.g. cross-power and second order correlation measurements.
-The correlation of photon field quadratures in the amplification chain, within current technology, enhances the signal-to-noise ratio up to two orders of magnitude or one order of magnitude compared with single-path amplification scheme based on high electronic mobility transistor amplifier or Josephson Parametric Amplifiers (JPAs), respectively.
-Especially, it is useful to combine the dual-path interferometry scheme with other techniques, e.g. JPAs, to overcome the inevitable microwave signals insertion loss (normally it is $\sim-3\,$dB) in the channels between the cavity and the quantum-limited amplifiers.
-This enhancement would greatly reduce the signal scanning time and improve the sensitivity of the axion-photon coupling.
-In addition, the second order correlation function measurement in the dual-path scheme can provide an additional verification that if the candidate signals are axion converted or other noises.
+Exploring the mysterious dark matter is a key quest in modern physics.
+Currently, detecting axions, a hypothetical particle proposed as a primary component of dark matter, remains a significant challenge due to their weakly interacting nature.
+Here we show at quantum level that in a cavity permeated by a magnetic field, the single axion-photon conversion rate is enhanced by the cavity quality factor and is quantitatively larger than the classical result by $\pi/2$.
+The axion cavity can be considered a quantum device emitting single photons with temporal separations.
+This differs from the classical picture and reveals a possibility for the axion cavity experiment to handle the signal sensitivity at the quantum level, e.g., a dual path quantum interferometry with cross-power and second-order correlation measurements.
+This scheme would greatly reduce the signal scanning time and improve the sensitivity of the axion-photon coupling, potentially leading to the direct observation of axions.